QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 $$ c = (\Pi^\top \Pi + H )^{-1} ( \Pi^\top b - h) \tag{5} $$

-This equation is the counterpart of equilbrium quantity (1) for the scalar $n=1$ model with which we began.
+This equation is the counterpart of equilibrium quantity (1) for the scalar $n=1$ model with which we began.

 ### General $\mu\neq 1$ case

 Now let's extend the preceding analysis to a more general case by allowing $\mu \neq 1$.

-Then the inverse depend curve is
+Then the inverse demand curve is

 $$ p = \mu^{-1} [\Pi^\top b - \Pi^\top \Pi c] $$